Habitat Initiatives & Enhancement

 Palm Beach County has experienced tremendous coastal growth over the last seventy-five years.

 As a result, loss of natural marine and estuarine habitat, diminished water quality, increased fishing pressure and other environmental stressors have all contributed to a depletion of biodiversity and abundance.
 The PBCFF has identified and helped initiate specific projects designed to help improve our marine environment.
 In the 1960s, under the leadership of John Rybovich, the West Palm Beach Fishing Club created Palm Beach County’s first artificial reef.
-Today, the PBCFF remains actively involved and is a frequent partner with Palm Beach County’s Department of Environmental Resources Management on reef building projects.
+The PBCFF remains actively involved and has been a frequent partner with Palm Beach County’s Department of Environmental Resources Management on reef building projects.
 Another area of focus has been habitat enhancement in the Lake Worth Lagoon.
 Over 85% of this area’s mangrove fringe, mud flats, and oyster & sea grass beds have been destroyed or altered due to bulkhead development, dredge and fill operations and degraded water quality.
 The PBCFF regularly assists with mangrove and oyster enhancement projects.
-This program aiding local governmental efforts to improve the Lake Worth Lagoon represents cooperation with the private sector to benefit all taxpayers.
-The PBCFF has also established a coral reef restoration fund supporting response efforts to damaged reefs and the addition of mooring buoys that serve to limit impacts on the reef system.
+This program aiding local governmental efforts to improve the Lake Worth Lagoon represents a valuable public/private partnership to the benefit of all taxpayers.
 The potential to mitigate environmental damage and increase healthy habitat is significant.
 The PBCFF will continue to play an important role.

 Reef Darts